 Old Droppings

-Even old rodent feces can carry health risks, so they should still be cleaned up carefully using a disinfectant or bleach solution.
+Old mouse droppings are dry, dull, and crumbly.
+Even old rodent feces can pose health risks, so clean it up using a disinfectant or bleach solution.

 Mouse Droppings vs Other Pest Droppings